coreeng/prod-readiness/README.md

 `--context` points to context to use from kube config file.
 Optional parameter `--benchmarks k8s-cis,k8s-nsa,k8s-pss-restricted` can be used to run specific scan type.

-## Known bugs

-- Security compliance scans may not work on GCP if there is no CNI on the node in `/opt/cni/bin` location

-### TODOs
+### Limitations

-- [IMPORTANT!]
-We should not be requesting destructive access to the production as it may bring clients confidence down.
+- At the moment, cluster admin privileges is required by trivy as it needs to create `trivy-tmp` namespace just for testing purposes.
 The tool should be modified to work with 'read-only' permissions to the cluster or at least within a namespace we (CECG) own.
 We need to be super careful especially with live environments.
+- Security compliance scans may not work on GCP if there is no CNI on the node in `/opt/cni/bin` location

+## Roadmap

 - use trivy library rather than the command line (to prevent: "trivy": executable file not found in $PATH )
 - use docker library rather than the command line (to prevent: "docker": executable file not found in $PATH )
-- releasing

-## Linuxbench
+- release a versioning image, rather than requesting users to build it